 Well density maps were prepared to illustrate the distribution of these wells (Figures 2-6, 2-7, and 2-8).
 The well distribution may not reflect the total number of existing or active wells in the Subbasin.
-The highest concentration of domestic wells is centered around the City of Red Bluff, production wells are generally scattered throughout the Subbasin, and there are few public supply wells located in the Subbasin.
+The highest concentration of domestic wells is centered around the City of Red Bluff, production wells are generally located along the eastern boundary of the Subbasin, and there are few public supply wells located in the Subbasin.
+A detailed analysis of domestic well depths and distribution is included as Appendix 2-A.